-Join Curt Frye for an in-depth discussion in this video Selecting which action to take using a Case statement, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Selecting which action to take using a Case statement, part of Learning VBA in Excel.

 The If-Then code construct lets you determine which code segments to run based…on rules you define,…but its syntax is a bit convoluted.…If you need to run a brief segment, such as assigning a value to a variable based…on another variable's value,…you can use a Case statement.…A Case statement is more compact than the If-Then statements, and frankly you are…less likely to make mistakes while you're typing it.…I'll show you what the code looks like.
 Pressing Alt+F11.…As before, we're selecting a commission rate based on the amount of a sale.…So we have the variable of Total as Currency.
 Again, we're looking at the value…in cell C5, and we're assigning that value, the ActiveCell's value, to the Total variable.…